sustainers/academic-map/universities/university-of-wisconsin-madison.md

 - [Allison Kittinger](mailto:allison.kittinger@wisc.edu) – Program manager

 Kyle Cranmer is the director of the Data Science Institute.
-Bethany Philbrick is the OSPO Outreach Specialist, who will start in February 2024.
+Bethany Philbrick is the OSPO Outreach Specialist, who started in February 2024.

 ## Other context